-Depending on the situation you’re in, reducing your credit limit could either limit your spending power or help you take control of your finances.
-If you find yourself struggling to repay your balance each month and want to limit your temptation to spend, you can use this guide to find out how you can reduce your credit limit with most Australian credit card issuers.
+Depending on the situation you’re in, reducing your credit card limit could either limit your spending power or help you take control of your finances.
+If you're unsure, this guide breaks down the potential positive and negative impacts of lowering your credit limit.
+You'll also discover the steps you need to reduce your credit limit and find a list of the contact details for the major credit card issuers in Australia.

-- Contact your bank provider (via phone or local branch).
+- Contact your bank provider (online, over the phone or in-branch)

 - Request the credit limit decrease